fusioncharts/dev_centre_docs/getting-started/php/create-charts-in-php-using-database.md

 1. Include the `fusioncharts.php` file which contains funtions to embed the chart.

-2. Add the following lines for the database connection information.
+2. Add the following lines for the database connection information. **Note:** Alternatively, you can move these code lines to a separate file and include the file.
+You can also modify the code accordingly on your database connection.
     * `$hostdb = "localhost";` (MySQl host)
     * `$userdb = "root";` (MySQL username)
     * `$passdb = "";` (MySQL password)
     * `$namedb = "fusioncharts_phpsample";` (MySQL database name)

-Alternatively, you can move these code lines to a separate file and include the file.
-You can also modify the code accordingly on your database connection.

 3. Establish a connection to the database.